 Advance and Arrears Payments

 Some prorated items, such as homeowners insurance, are paid in advance.
 They're referred to as prepaid items.
-When you prepay, the amount you pay today covers the cost of the product or service for the coming billing period.
+When you prepay, the amount you pay covers the cost of the product or service for the coming billing period.

 Items Commonly Prorated

 Because the first mortgage payment is due the second month after closing, and mortgage interest is paid in arrears, the buyer's closing costs include the mortgage interest that accrues from the closing date to the date that the first mortgage payment is due.

-Credits to Buyer
+Credits to the Buyer

-Buyers prepay several expenses, including homeowners insurance and property tax.
+Buyers prepay several expenses including homeowners insurance and property tax.
 The prepayment amounts may range from a few months' worth to a full year of payments.
-The payments go into an escrow account.
+Nolo says these payments go into an escrow account.
 The mortgage lender draws from the escrow account to pay the bills on the buyer's behalf.

-Credits to Seller
+Credits to the Seller

-The seller receives credit for prepayments if the buyer will own the home during part of the time the seller's prepayment covers.
-A seller who pays the whole year's worth of property tax on Jan.
-1, for example, is entitled to a credit for a sale that closes on July 1 because the buyer will own the home for half the year.
-The seller has, in essence, overpaid his share.
-The overpayment is reflected as a credit on the closing statement, and it increases the seller's net profit on the sale.
+The seller receives credit for prepayments if the buyer will own the home during part of the time that the seller's prepayment covers.
+A seller who pays the whole year's worth of property tax amount on Jan.
+1, for example, is entitled to a credit for a sale that closes on July 1 because the buyer will own the home for half the tax year, per the IRS.

 Charges at Closing

-The buyer's closing costs include charges for prorated items the seller prepaid and will be credited for.
-These prorations are recorded on the closing statement as charges to the buyer.
+The buyer's closing costs include charges for prorated items that the seller prepaid and will be credited for.
+The CFPB notes that prorations are recorded on the closing statement as charges to the buyer.
 The charges increase the amount the buyer must pay to close the sale.

 How to Prorate

-Most real estate transactions use a 30-day month and 360-day year for prorations.
+Most real estate transactions use a 30-day month and 360-day year to calculate the prorated amounts.
 The first step in determining how much each party owes is to take the total expense and divide it by 360 to find the daily rate.
 In the case of a $3,600 tax bill, for example, you divide $3,600 by 360 days.
 The daily rate is $10.

-- Consumer Financial Protection Bureau.
-"What Fees or Charges Are Paid When Closing on a Mortgage and Who Pays Them?"
-Accessed April 5, 2020.
+- Consumer Financial Protection Bureau: What Fees or Charges Are Paid When Closing on a Mortgage and Who Pays Them?

-- Nolo.
-"Escrow and Your Role as Home Seller."
-Accessed April 5, 2020.
+- Nolo: Escrow and Your Role as Home Seller